Kaoticz/NadekoHub/README.md

 # NadekoHub

-NadekoHub is a cross-platform user-friendly desktop application designed for effortless management of [NadekoBot][NadekoWebsite] Discord bot instances.
+NadekoHub is a cross-platform user-friendly desktop application designed for management of [NadekoBot][NadekoWebsite] Discord bot instances.
 Streamline the addition, updating, and removal of bot instances from a centralized location.

 Download it [here][NadekoHubReleases].
+For more information about this project, please visit the [wiki][GithubWiki].

 ## Features